rsyslog/rsyslog/source/multi_ruleset.rst

 Rule from all other rulesets are irrelevant and will never be processed.

-This makes multiple rulesets very handy to process local and remote message via separate means: bind the respective receivers to different rule sets, and you do not need to separate the messages by any other method.
+This makes multiple rulesets very handy to process local and remote message via seperate means: bind the respective receivers to different rule sets, and you do not need to seperate the messages by any other method.

-Binding to rulesets is input-specific.
+Binding to rulesets is input-specifc.
 For imtcp, this is done via the

 ::

-    input(type="imptcp" port="514" ruleset="rulesetname");
+    $InputTCPServerBindRuleset <name>

 directive.
 Note that "name" must be the name of a ruleset that is already defined at the time the bind directive is given.
 There are many